f-roland/LiveBand/README.md

-# Happi Karaoke v2
+# Live Band

-This repo contains the code of the new Happi Karaoke app.
+This repo contains the code of the new Live Band app.

 ### Set up